It was a Tuesday night and a little over 10 pm.

 In the grand scope of life, it wasn’t much of a dent in me.

-Live, love, and family, were not touched.
+Life, love, and family were not touched.

 My anxiety had worked its way up this time again, and I had let it slip past my guard.